Lady Agnew of Lochnaw is a masterpiece by John Singer Sargent. It portrays a Victorian woman in a bold, modern manner. Sargent combined masterful...

 Below the Namaskara Mudra is another pair of hands in a cupped gesture known as the Dhyana Mudra.
 It is a Buddhist gesture for balance, meditation, and healing.
 Many statues in the center of buildings, like temples, often portray this mudra because of its symbolism of being centered.
 To the left and right are raised arms in the Karana Mudra which is to expel and repel demons.
 A carved knot and flowing drapery on the bodhisattva’s waist complement the overall elegance of the figure.

-Bodhisattva Avalokiteśvara has twenty-two pairs of large arms.
-Three pairs are positioned in three mudras, and the remaining nineteen pairs radiate into an almost fan-like circumference.
+Bodhisattva Avalokiteśvara has 22 pairs of large arms.
+Three pairs are positioned in three mudras, and the remaining 19 pairs radiate into an almost fan-like circumference.
 Behind the array of large arms is a peacock tail-like spread of at least one hundred smaller arms.
-The assembled collection of arms resemble the Dharmachakra or the Buddhist Wheel of Dharma representing the Buddha’s First Sermon when he established the dharmas or laws of Buddhism.
+The assembled collection of arms resembles the Dharmachakra or the Buddhist Wheel of Dharma representing the Buddha’s First Sermon when he established the dharmas or laws of Buddhism.

-Interestingly, before being donated to the Musée Guimet, the statue was featured in a Buddhist pagoda at the Exposition Universelle de 1889 (Universal Exposition of 1889) hosted in Paris.
-The exposition’s most famous legacy is the Eiffel Tower that was constructed especially for the event.
-While Bodhisattva Avalokiteśvara does not achieve the hordes of tourists like the Eiffel Tower, it is still a masterpiece deserving admiration.
+Interestingly, before being donated to the Musée Guimet in Paris, France, the statue was featured in a Buddhist pagoda at the Exposition Universelle de 1889 (Universal Exposition of 1889) hosted in Paris.
+The exposition’s most famous legacy is the Eiffel Tower which was constructed especially for the event.
+While Bodhisattva Avalokiteśvara does not achieve the hordes of tourists like the Eiffel Tower, it is still a masterpiece deserving of admiration.